dabreegster/route_snapper/user_guide.md

 - `editExisting` to restart the tool with a previously created route.
 See notes in [the example](https://github.com/dabreegster/route_snapper/blob/main/examples/index.html) about how to call it.
+- `start` activates the tool.
+It has no effect if the tool is already started.
 - `stop` deactivates the tool and clears all state

 ### MapLibre gotchas